Petlaz/health-xai-prediction/reports/project_plan_and_roadmap.md

 ## Project Overview

 The project targets predictive modeling of heart-related risks using ~40,000 survey responses from a European health and lifestyle study.
-Logistic Regression, Random Forest, XGBoost, and a PyTorch-based neural network will form the modeling backbone.
+Logistic Regression, Random Forest, XGBoost, and a PyTorch-based neural network establish the modelling baseline; the best-performing tuned model will ultimately power the user-facing experience.
 Local explainability will be delivered through LIME and SHAP, with results surfaced via a Gradio web interface.
 Docker will containerize the full workflow for reproducibility and deployment.

 ### Dataset Highlights